KOHIMA WAR CEMETERY

 Kohima War Cemetery is situated on the left of the Imphal-Diampur road (Highway 39) close to the centre of the town.

-Kohima War Cemetery is only open to the public while staff are on duty, Monday to Saturday 09:00-16:00.
+Kohima War Cemetery is open everyday 09:00-16:00.
 The cemetery is completely terraced with terrace levels ranging from 3 - 5 metres high which makes wheelchair access to this site impossible.

 The Japanese advance into India was halted at Kohima in April 1944 and Garrison Hill, a long wooded spur on a high ridge west of the village, was the scene of perhaps the most bitter fighting of the whole Burma campaign when a small Commonwealth force held out against repeated attacks by a Japanese Division.
 The fiercest hand to hand fighting took place in the garden of the Deputy Commissioner's bungalow, around the tennis court, but the heaviest casualties on both sides occurred after relieving forces reached the Garrison and the Japanese were driven off the ridge, so re-opening the road to Imphal.